-As Sketch celebrates its third Michelin star, co-founder Pierre Gagnaire describes the long and winding road he has travelled.
+Sketch celebrated its third Michelin star in 2019.Co-founder Pierre Gagnaire describes the long and winding road he has travelled.

 Words by Reyhaan Day

 Pierre Gagnaire is on the tail-end of a whistlestop trip to London, to catch up with his team at Conduit Street’s Sketch.

 The venue houses a number of eating and drinking spaces including The Lecture Room & Library, which was recently awarded a third Michelin star.

 Sketch was the brainchild of restaurateur Mourad Mazouz and Gagnaire.

 Panned on opening, it has defied the odds to become a somewhat unlikely institution in Mayfair.

 And Gagnaire has been crucial to the venue’s success.

 Over the years, he pioneered a form of cooking that takes from French haute cuisine.

 But he has also pushed the boundaries of flavour and culinary aesthetics.